qgis/pyqgis/README.md

 ## Publishing the docs

-Use the ``publish-docs.sh`` script, providing the path to you QGIS build dir as appropriate.
+Use the ``publish-docs.sh`` script, with having build the docs before publishing them.

-e.g. ``./publish-docs.sh /Users/timlinux/dev/cpp/QGIS-QtCreator-Build``

 ## Credits